Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Experiments

 \subsubsection{Mountain Environment}

 In this experiment, we use a UAV to carry our LiDAR and face the LiDAR to the ground to collect point cloud data on a mountain.
 Compared to the park, the mountain environment is even less structured and more challenging.
-The mapping results of the mountain are shown in Fig. \ref{fig:mountain_result}(a) and the details of some locally enlarged views are shown in Fig. \ref{fig:mountain_result}(b) and the start point and end point are shown in Fig. \ref{fig:mountain_result}(c).
-The average flight altitude is around $80m$.
-The total length of the trajectory is $3500m$ and the final drift is $6.7m$.
-The scan rate is set to 10 Hz in this experiment, and the average processing time of a scan is 50 ms with an average of 7630 effective matching points.
+The final mapping results and some partially enlarged views can be seen in Fig. 3 of the supplementary material\cite{Supplementary}.
+We can clearly see the large planes with low uncertainty in the highway between mountains and small planes with high uncertainties on vegetation areas.